 What is Music Therapy and How Does It Work for Mental Health?

 Music therapy is an allied healthcare profession.
-It uses the therapeutic potentials of music to create meaningful change, development, and growth.
-It can be useful in a variety of healthcare settings, including mental health.
-On this page, you’ll get to learn more about music therapy, including music therapy for mental health.
+As a profession, it uses the therapeutic potentials of music to create meaningful change, development, and growth.
+The versatility and accessibility of music allow music therapy to be part of a wide range of settings, including mental health.
+On this page, you can learn more about music therapy, including music therapy for mental health.

 In this video, I describe a bit more about what music therapy is and why it works: